Go to All Blogs | Best time to visit Blogs | African Birding Blogs | Botswana Birding Tours | Namibia Birding Tours | All our birding tours

 This is part of a series of blogs to help birders decide when best to visit various countries.
-For example, when to go to avoid the rainy season, when to visit when the birds are singing and displaying, when the migrants are present, etc.
+For example, when to go to avoid the rainy season, when to visit when the birds are singing and displaying, when the migrants are present, etc. I in this article we help answer the question; When is the best time to visit Namibia and Botswana?

 Much of Namibia has a typical desert climate.
 This means hot, dry summers (although often pleasant at night), and very mild winters (nicely warm during the day although cold at night).
 Parts of Namibia are ruggedly mountainous, and the higher reaches and plateaus can get particularly cold during winter nights.
 Where the cold seas (because of the Benguela current) meet the hot desert, fog develops.
 This means that the coastal desert, including towns such as Lüderitz, Walvis Bay, and Swakopmund, get very misty, mainly at night in summer, but the fog can linger for part or all of the day in winter.
 This cools things down, making the coast quite pleasant in summer but dreary in winter.
 As one moves only slightly inland, summer temperatures get very high, but tolerable to many people since it’s a dry heat.